Shadrach Ogie

-Shadrach Nosa Ogie (born 25 August 2001) is an Irish professional footballer who plays as a defender for club Gillingham.
+Shadrach Nosa Ogie (born 25 August 2001) is an Irish professional footballer who currently plays as a defender for club Woking.

 Club career

 Leyton Orient

 Born in Limerick, Ireland, Ogie played youth football for local club Pike Rovers.
 Upon moving to England, Ogie played football in Hornchurch's youth academy, before joining Leyton Orient in 2018.

 On 1 February 2019, after receiving international clearance from FIFA allowing him to play competitive football, Ogie signed a professional contract with Leyton Orient.
 The following day, Ogie made his debut for the club, playing 39 minutes in a 1–0 FA Trophy win against Blyth Spartans.
 In March 2019, Ogie was loaned out to Isthmian League club Bishop's Stortford, making seven appearances and scoring once.

 Following Leyton Orient's promotion back into the English Football League, Ogie's first appearance of the 2019–20 season came in a 2–0 EFL Trophy win against Southend United.